JanekGalinski/Landing-Page-React/README.md

 ## About

 This is a simple landing page made with React.
-Landing page shows few sections of the company.
+Landing page presents few sections of the company.
 It simulates getting employees and offered products from a database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).